 In connection with the Business Combination, the Company also entered into a Tax Receivable Agreement (the "TRA").
 Pursuant to the TRA, the Company is required to pay the sellers 85% of the amount of tax benefits that the Company actually realizes as a result of (i) the Company's direct and indirect allocable share of existing tax basis acquired in the Business Combination, (ii) increases in the Company's allocable share of existing tax basis and tax basis adjustments that will increase the tax basis of the tangible and intangible assets of the Company as a result of the Business Combination and as a result of sales or exchanges of Up-C Units for cash or shares of Class A Common Stock, and (iii) certain other tax benefits related to entering into the Tax Receivable Agreement, including tax benefits attributable to payments under the Tax Receivable Agreement.
-During the three months ended June 30, 2023, 41,363,375 of Class V units were exchanged for Class A common stock of the Company.
+During the three and nine months ended September 30, 2023, 0.0 million and 1.7 million, respectively, of Class V units were exchanged for Class A Common Stock of the Company.
 The Company receives an increase in its share of the tax basis in the net assets of MSP Recovery, LLC due to the interests being redeemed.
 The Company has assessed the realizability of the net deferred tax assets and in that analysis has considered the relevant positive and negative evidence available to determine whether it is more likely than not that some portion or all of the deferred tax assets will be realized.
-The Company has recorded a full valuation allowance against the deferred tax assets as of June 30, 2023, which will be maintained until there is sufficient evidence to support the reversal of all or some portion of these allowances.
+The Company has recorded a full valuation allowance against the deferred tax assets as of September 30, 2023, which will be maintained until there is sufficient evidence to support the reversal of all or some portion of these allowances.
 As the tax benefits associated with the TRA have not been recognized, based on estimates of future taxable income, the Company has concluded it is not probable to recognize any tax receivable agreement liability.
-If the valuation allowance recorded against the deferred tax assets is released in a future period, the Tax Receivable Agreement liability may be considered probable at that time
+If the valuation allowance recorded against the deferred tax assets is released in a future period, the TRA liability may be con